zhihanyang2022/off-policy-continuous-control/README.md

 TODO: artwork by Yifei Zhu

-*Battle-tested implementation of important Deep RL algorithms using both PyTorch and TensorFlow, with a strong focus on understandable code.*
+*Battle-tested implementation of important Deep RL algorithms using both PyTorch and TensorFlow, with a strong focus on explaining the math behind the algorithms and writing understandable code.*

 *Special thanks to the Joshia for creating the OpenAI Spinning Up repo, without which this project would have been impossible.*